KeeganSLW/anrikard.github.io/about/index.markdown

 ### about

 I'm at Davidson College.
-My friends don't know I care about words like "pedagogy" or "EdTech".

 Tweet at me – @anrikard.

-But yeah, I think about education quite a bit.
+I think about education quite a bit.

 Academically, I’m interested in digital worlds, education, early 20th Century Literary Modernism, Feminist theory and criticism, network analysis, close readings and distant ones too.